 - Understand your tax requirements and expenses

-8. Consider getting a women-owned business (OMWBE) certification
+Bonus!
+Consider getting a women-owned business (OMWBE) certification, if applicable.

 Do you have anything else to add?
 Did you make any of the errors I made?
 Let me know how I can help guide you to have a prosperous business.
 I’d love to connect and create a lasting partnership with you.